luciousmc/frontend_practice/exercises/react-function-components/README.md

 # react-function-components

-One sentence describing the activity in the exercise.
+Creating reusable components in React.

 ### Before You Begin